How to Integrate Snowflake with Amazon S3: Step-by-Step Guide

 Create Amazon S3 Connection in Skyvia

+Step 2.
 Create Snowflake Connection

 Create Snowflake Connection in Skyvia

-4. Enter the Database name.
+1. Enter the database name.

-5. Click Create Connection.
+2. Click Create Connection

-• Choose CSV from storage service option.
+2. Under the source type, choose CSV from storage service option.

 Create Integration Package in Skyvia

-• Choose the table you want to import data to and the type of import action.
+3. On the Target Definition tab, choose the table you want to import data to and the type of import action.

 Create Integration Package in Skyvia 2